McGinn double helps Villa crush Forest 4-0 to reach Europa League final

 They will hope four-times Europa League winner Emery can add to his tally - for the first time with an English club.

-Emery's unmatched four Europe League wins as a manager include three with Sevilla and one with Villarreal.
+Emery's unmatched four Europa League wins as a manager include three with Sevilla and one with Villarreal.

 VILLA RELISHING FINAL DATE